 These are just some of the finer points of bet sizing as they relate to expected value.

-Line Shopping Still Key
+Line Shopping Still Key | +EV Sports Betting

 Considering how fragile EV is, and how you can never be completely certain how robust your prediction is, you can start to see another reason why line shopping is so important.
 Given that your real edge varies a small amount from your estimated EV, then a few cents on every bet is crucial.

 If you think your win probability for a bet is 55% and it’s a -110 line, then you’ll have $5.00 of EV for every $100 you bet.
 However, what if your theoretical edge, in reality, was 54%?
 That would take your EV down to approximately $3.
 And the more your theoretical win chances are off from your estimate, the more risk you run of going in the red.
-But if you happen to shop for the best lines (using OddsShopper’s tools, of course), you may find the best at a -105 Vig.
+But if you happen to shop for the best lines (using Portfolio EV’s positive EV betting tools, of course), you may find the best at a -105 Vig.
 In that case, your EV would be around $5, even if you overestimated your win probability.

 Margins are slim in sports betting, but getting the best lines available will add up over time.
 They’ll also give you some cushion on your EV and mitigate losses when you might unknowingly be placing -EV wagers.
-Shopping, bet sizing and understanding the nuances of EV itself are just three concepts to think about whether you are beginning as a sports bettor or fine tuning your process.
+Shopping, bet sizing and understanding the nuances of EV itself are just three concepts to think about whether you are beginning as a sports bettor or fine-tuning your process.